 A while ago, I came across an interesting looking topic on Super User, titled “Detect video chapter breaks from black screen or no sound in video”.
 At the time, I had just started working with the Python-OpenCV bindings, and thought I could craft up something fairly effective and fast.

-I plan on expanding the program further to allow for better handling of input/output, as well as the ability to add your own scene detection algorithms.
+I plan on expanding the program further to allow for better handling of input/output (Part 2), as well as content-adaptive detection algorithms (Part 3).
 Using Python and OpenCV for this sort of thing seems very useful, since OpenCV uses FFmpeg to decode video (thus supporting a wide variety of formats), and Python makes it easy to realize algorithms with the SciPy/NumPy packages (both of which are used by the OpenCV-Python implementation).